Zhou Tian

 Chis Lee for New York Philharmonic

-The New York Philharmonic conducted by Long Yu gave the US premiere of Zhou’s Gift (listen / hire) at David Geffen Hall at Lincoln Center in New York City.
+The New York Philharmonic conducted by Long Yu gave the US premiere of Zhou’s Gift (listen / hire) at David Geffen Hall at Lincoln Center.
+The orchestra also gave the New York premiere of Transcend (listen / hire) in spring 2024.

 “The Philharmonic presented the U.S. premiere of a spectacular new piece by Chinese-American composer Zhou Tian…The piece sustains a concise, beautifully ordered narrative, yet is full of surprises.
 Long Yuʼs tightly focused direction matched Zhouʼs mastery of the colors of the orchestra, turning the performance into a triumph of musical universality as well as fine writing.”